 You still have the option to fill in a paper version of the count sheet and sending this to the GWCT, or inputting it yourself, later.

-“As last year’s Big Farmland Bird Count showed, schemes such as the Sustainable Farming Incentive make a tangible difference in the environmental work farmers do.”
+“The Big Farmland Bird Count shows how agri-environment schemes like the SFI can make a real difference to the environmental work farmers do.”

 NFU Deputy President David Exwood